Do you suffer from poor sleep or insomnia?

 8. Keep a sleep journal

-Each evening before going to bed, make a list in your sleep journal of any jobs you need to do the next day.
+The 8th of my ways to help you sleep is each evening before going to bed, make a list in your sleep journal of any jobs you need to do the next day.

 Next day tick off any jobs you complete.